mozilla-releng/releng-rfcs/rfcs/0006-pushapkscript-product-to-config.md

 * [`mozapkpublisher` - `_ADDITIONAL_TRACK_VALUES`](https://github.com/mozilla-releng/mozapkpublisher/blob/master/mozapkpublisher/common/googleplay.py)

-We can provide this in `payload`, though then we'll just be providing both `track` and `setOfValidTracksToAssertAgainst`, which is kind of like:
+We can provide this in `config` for each product, though then we'll just be providing both `track` and `setOfValidTracksToAssertAgainst`, which is kind of like:

 ```
 let track = 'nightly'